Have a Basement Sump Pump? Take Good Care of ItSchedule Free Inspection

-The onset of spring and summer in Toledo, OH, and surrounding areas means heavy downpours, which can cause flash floods.
+The onset of spring and summer in Cleveland, OH, and surrounding areas means heavy downpours, which can cause flash floods.
 During such times, a sump pump comes in handy.
 By pumping out excess water from your basement, the sump pump prevents flooding and water damage while maintaining the strength of your home’s foundation.
 If you have a sump pump but haven’t given it much attention, now is the time to do so.
 Check the pump from time to time and even test it once in a while.
 You don’t want surprises when floods sweep across your neighborhood, do you?

 In this post, we shall look at signs of sump pump failure and what you can do to keep your pump functional.
 We’ll finish off by looking at why you should take good care of your sump pump.

 4 Signs of a Defective Sump Pump

 A faulty sump pump will always show signs that something is wrong.
 Those signs should prompt you to perform repairs so it can operate smoothly.
 If your sump pump displays any of these signs, call your plumber or local basement waterproofing professionals immediately

 The Pump Can Start Off but Cannot Eject Water

 When you turn on the pump, you expect it to start removing water.
 If that doesn’t happen then it is an indication that the pump is defective.
 Water cannot get out if the inlet screen of the pump is clogged by dirt.
 Your local plumber or contractor can fix such a problem by detaching the pump and cleaning off mud and other dirt that’s clogging the inlet screen.
 This way, water starts flowing from the pump to the outside.

 The Pump Can’t Actuate, Even When the Basin Is Full